Parapan American Games

 The Parapan American Games is an international multi-sport event for athletes with physical disabilities held every four years after every Pan American Games.
 The first Games were held in 1999 in Mexico City, Mexico.
 The 2003 Parapan American Games was the last Parapan American Games that was not held in the same city as the Pan American Games.
-The most recent games was the 5th Parapan American Games which took place in 2019 with the host city being Lima, Peru.
-The next Parapan American Games are scheduled between 17 and 26 November 2023, in Santiago, Chile.
+The most recent Parapan American Games were held between 17 and 26 November 2023, in Santiago, Chile.

+It is organized by the Americas Paralympic Committee.